 - Using a programmable thermostat allows you to set the temperature in your home around your schedule.
 They can be programmed to give you the comfort you need when you're home and increase or decrease the temperature while you're not around, helping you save on heating and cooling costs.

-Farnell Mechanical, Inc. is well-known in the Opelika area and you can rely on them to provide quality home comfort products.
+Farnell Mechanical, Inc. is well-known in the Auburn and Opelika area and you can rely on them to provide quality home comfort products.
 We offer a variety of innovative and high-quality products.
 We are dedicated to offering customers high-quality service and will make sure you find the appropriate solution for your home.

 Improving your home's indoor air quality starts with four basic strategies: